William Knollys, 1st Earl of Banbury: Biography

 went one song about him.
-He was derided as "Party Beard" because his beard was three colours: white at the roots, yellow mid-way and black at the ends.
+He was mockingly nicknamed "Party Beard" because his beard was three colours: white at the roots, yellow mid-way and black at the ends.
 Mary refused him.
-He courted her even after she had an illegitimate child (who died) with the earl of Pembroke but Mary was not interested and after his wife Dorothy died (31 October 1605 at Minty, buried at Rotherfield Greys) he remarried quickly.
+He courted her even after she had an illegitimate child (who died) with the Earl of Pembroke, but Mary was not interested and after his wife Dorothy died (31 October 1605 at Minty, buried at Rotherfield Greys), he remarried quickly.

-In 1603 he was created Baron Knollys.
+In 1603, he was created Baron Knollys.
 On 23 December 1605, Knollys married Lady Elizabeth Howard (1586–1658), the daughter of Thomas Howard, 1st Earl of Suffolk.
-In 1616 he was created Viscount Wallingford and in 1626 he was further honoured as Earl of Banbury.
+In 1616, he was created Viscount Wallingford and in 1626, he was further honoured as Earl of Banbury.

-Elizabeth remarried shortly after Knollys' death to Edward Vaux, 4th Baron Vaux of Harrowden.
+After Knollys' death, Elizabeth remarried to Edward Vaux, 4th Baron Vaux of Harrowden.
 There is some debate as to whether Elizabeth's two sons, Edward (1627–1645) and Nicholas (1631–1674) (titular 2nd and 3rd Earls respectively), were William's offspring, as her first son was born when William was 80 years old and after more than 20 years of marriage.
 As a result, the House of Lords refused to seat them as Earls of Banbury and considered them to be illegitimate sons of Elizabeth and Edward Vaux.

-Knollys is also believed to be the inspiration behind the character of Malvolio in Shakespeare's 'Twelfth Night'.
+Knollys is believed to be the inspiration for the character of Malvolio in Shakespeare's Twelfth Night.